xdoko01/pgRPG/README.md

   - To make the definition of handlers more readable, it is now possible to include handlers deinition also into the component `params` dictionary.
 It is good to have event handlers defined on the same place as `BrainAI` definition so that the behavior tree and event handlers that are modifying the blackboard are in the same place in scene specification.

 ### 2024-06-25 New get_coll_value function to search values in the collection
-  - The function is located in `pyrpg.functions.dict_utils` package and is capable of returning values from collections as an generator.
+  - The function is located in `pgrpg.functions.dict_utils` package and is capable of returning values from collections as an generator.
   - It was developed to facilitate getting and loading handlers from different places in the scene definition (used in `engine` module).

 ### 2024-06-21 New test_damaged and test_can_see commands inplemented